reedv/template/essays/frameworks_building-by-rooms.md

 				<span class="select_page">Select Page</span>

 ```
-Now here is a 20-minute attempt at a recreation of that menu bar using the Semantic UI html framework.
+Now here is a 20-minute attempt at a recreation of that menu using the Semantic UI HTML framework just from looking at the site.
 <img class="ui big centered image" src="../images/murphysbar_fake.png">

 ``` html